afritz1/OpenTESArena/README.md

 This project is early in development.

-The game world is currently a barebones test city with some buildings, sprites, and a day/night cycle.
+The OpenCL rendering code has been torn out (since OpenCL isn't really a graphics API), so the game world isn't being rendered right now.
+I'll be developing a software renderer instead for purposes of faster prototyping and general ease of use.

 No jumping or collision yet.
 A few of the menus work, including some of character creation, and some of the game interface icons have basic behavior, too.
 For example, left clicking the map icon goes to the automap, and right clicking it goes to the world map.

 Here are some hotkeys in the game world:
 - Esc - pause menu